adap/flower/doc/source/how-to-use-strategies.rst

 :og:description: Learn to customize federated learning in Flower using built-in strategies, callback functions, and novel strategy implementation for maximum flexibility and control.

-.. title:: How-to Tutorial: Use federated learning strategies in Flower
+.. title:: How-to Tutorial: Use Federated Learning Strategies in Flower

 .. meta::
    :description: Learn to customize federated learning in Flower using built-in strategies, callback functions, and novel strategy implementation for maximum flexibility and control.